Abdul-AA/Drug-Sentiment-Analysis/README.md

 2. **Topic Modeling**: Identifying prevalent topics or themes in the reviews using Latent Dirichlet Allocations (LDA) topic modeling.
 This helps in understanding what users are actually discussing about the medication.
 3. **Visualization**: Creating an interactive dashboard in Tableau to present insights from the analysis in a clear and accessible manner.

-## The Resulting Dashboard
+## The Resulting Dashboards

-The dashboard consists of two main pages: an overview page and a detailed topic analysis page.
+The report consists of two pages: an overview page and a detailed topic analysis page.

 - **Overview Dashboard**: Summarizes key metrics and provides a broad view of the overall review data and discerned sentiments.
 It shows metrics such as the number of reviews, average ratings, number of drugs, and the distribution of positive and negative reviews.
 It also compares these metrics across different drugs and time periods, allowing for detailed comparisons.
 See the overview page below:

   ![Overview Dashboard](Images/db1.png)

-- **Detailed Topic Analysis**: Offers an in-depth examination of the identified topics in the reviews.
+- **Detailed Topic Analysis Dashboard**: Offers an in-depth examination of the identified topics in the reviews.
 It features metrics such as the number of topics and the distribution of sentiments within each topic.
 This helps to determine whether users are discussing ongoing issues (negative sentiment) or resolved issues (positive sentiment).
 For instance, a review mentioning that bleeding and side effects have stopped after using the drug reflects a positive sentiment, even though the topic may appear problematic.
 The page also includes average ratings across topics and temporal analysis to show how sentiment distribution has evolved over time.
 See the topic analysis page below:

   ![Detailed Topic Analysis](Images/db2.png)